spotlight301/React-Ecommerce/README.md

 ## **Firstday :**

-1. #### we make an meeting and we discuss whatbwe choose we start by social media and last we decide shopping -chart-clothes
+1. #### We make a meeting and we discuss what to choose we start with social media and last we decide shopping -chart-clothes
-2. #### we analyze the websiye to small parts such : Nav , Hearer , Footer , cards ,Moving cards , card open New window has all details about product
+2. #### We analyze the website into small parts such: Nav, Hearer, Footer, cards, Moving cards, card open New window has all the details about the product
-3. #### we distribute tasks (#12task)  Note (whose did not come we distribute tasks for them randomly ) as follows :
+3. #### We distribute tasks (#12task)  Note (whose did not come we distribute tasks for them randomly ) as follows :

 - > NavBar#1 [nourhanHesham77](https://github.com/nourhanHesham77)  **deadline :  Sep 25 ,2023**  status : `in progress`
 - >  Header Card #2  [sondos-saad](https://github.com/sondos-saad)  **dedadline : Sep 25 , 2023** status :  `in progress`